Vladimir Futáš

-Vladimir Futáš (born 20 August 1979) is a figure skater who represented Slovakia in men's singles and pairs.
+Vladimir Futás (born 20 August 1979) is a figure skater who represented Slovakia in men's singles and pairs.
 As a pair skater, he competed in the final segment at a total of six ISU Championships.
 He skated with Diana Rišková, Maria Guerassimenko, Milica Brozović, and Oľga Beständigová.

 Career

 Single skating

-Futáš began learning to skate in 1985.
+Futás began learning to skate in 1985.
 As a single skater, he competed internationally for Slovakia in the junior and senior ranks.
 He achieved his highest international senior-level placement, 7th, at the 1997 Ondrej Nepela Memorial.
 The 1999 Winter Universiade was his final competition as a single skater.

 Partnership with Rišková

-By the 1996–1997 season, Futáš was also appearing as a pair skater with Diana Rišková.
+By the 1996–1997 season, Futás was also appearing as a pair skater with Diana Rišková.
 Representing Slovakia, the two placed 13th at the 1999 World Junior Championships in Zagreb, Croatia, and 12th at the 2000 World Junior Championships in Oberstdorf, Germany.